 Unfortunately, there’s neither a voice extender nor fire detectors.
 Furthermore, not one Rescue Alert distributor offers an automatic medication dispenser, although the MXD devices are easily configured to monitor such devices.

 Finally, you can store a spare key in the Slimline lockbox.
 In case of an emergency, your family, caregivers, or emergency responders can help you without needing to break down the door.
 The unique combination to the lockbox is stored in the company’s database.
 Adding a lockbox to your order is an additional $39.
 Don’t forget, if you decide to get the mobile solution, you’ll get a lockbox for free.

 Rescue Alert Prices

 However, there are exceptions, like in the case of Philips Lifeline, which works with monthly subscriptions exclusively.
-Having only the option to pay on a monthly basis is not something everyone considers a pro.
-The monthly fees tend to be higher compared to an annual rental, for instance.
+Having only the option to pay on a monthly basis is not something everyone considers beneficial.
+The monthly fees tend to be higher compared to the annual rental, for instance.

 Therefore, this company puts forward three different payment options: monthly, quarterly, or annual rental.
 There are no long-term contracts involved and no activation fee.
 Moreover, the 30-day money-back guarantee allows customers to try the device without cancellation fees.

 We compared Rescue Alert vs. Life Alert and discovered that the former has some unique selling points—you get to buy the equipment.

 The monthly rental for MXD is around $33; MXD3G comes with a monthly fee of around $43, while the mobile solution is around $45 a month.
 Quarterly, MXD costs around $30, and the MXD3G and GPS system come at the same price of around $40.
 The annual rental for the MXD3G and Rescue Alert GPS is again the same—around $38, whereas MXD will cost you less than $28.